Azure/azure-sphere-samples/Samples/SPI/SPI_LSM6DS3_HighLevelApp/README.md

 ## Prepare the sample

 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/install).
-1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 20.01 or above.
+1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 20.04 or above.
 At the command prompt, run **azsphere show-version** to check.
-Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk) for Visual Studio or Windows as needed.
+Install the Azure Sphere SDK for [Windows](https://docs.microsoft.com/azure-sphere/install/install-sdk) or [Linux](https://docs.microsoft.com/azure-sphere/install/install-sdk-linux) as needed.
 1. Connect your Azure Sphere device to your computer by USB.
 1. Enable application development, if you have not already done so, by entering the following line at the command prompt: